 Keep your presentation short and simple!
-Be mindful of the 30-minute limit with each Reviewer; you will want to save time within those 30 minutes to receive feedback from them.
-DO plan on speaking on your work, leave time for dialogue with the Reviewers, too.
+Be mindful of the 20-minute limit with each Reviewer; you will want to save time within those 20 minutes to receive feedback from them.
+DO plan on speaking about your work, leave time for dialogue with the reviewers, too.

 Remember Your Goals